HackVictoria/Marketing/logos/README.md

 # HackVictoria Logos
-These are the official HackVictoria logos.
-If you want to make some stickers or something, that'd be really cool.
+This folder contains the official HackVictoria logos.
+Before committing time to editing/changing the logo, please confirm the changes with the rest of the team to ensure that everybody approves.
-<p>(Credits to Rashid for converting Simon's logo into vectors.)</p>
+<p>(Also, credits to Rashid for converting Simon's logo into vectors.)</p>
 <img src="logo-black.svg" width="150px" height="150px">